21 Steps to Boost Your HVAC and Plumbing SEO

 So why is that page not ranking?
 Well there are many more reasons that we will dive into later in this article, but the following is a great foundational SEO technique and it is part of what is known as your HVAC and Plumbing website’s “On-Page” SEO.

 It’s about where you place your keywords on your page that matters.

-Google looks at some key parts of your page to find out what it is about.
+Google looks at key parts of your page to find out what it is all about.

-Yes, it reads the content, but also, it reads the Page title, Meta Title, headers like H1 and H2 and even looks at the name of the images on your page.
+Yes, it reads the content, but it also reads the Page Title, Meta Title, headings like H1 and H2, and it even looks at the names of the images on your page.

-Yea, that image called img0556.jpg is not doing anything for your Plumbing business’ SEO..
+That means that the image called “img0556.jpg” is not doing anything for your Plumbing business’ SEO..